-Read Steven Wingate's interview with Adrian about her debut novel, Union Square, in Fiction Writers Review
+Read Steven Wingate's interview with me about Union Square, in Fiction Writers Review

 "I loved this book.
 It is flat-out the best thing I’ve read in several years, and that includes a number of award-winning novels.
 I hardly know how to describe the experience of reading it.
 Koesters reminds me of Virginia Woolf in her atmospheric power and ability to convey interiority, of Hemingway in her clarity and punch, and, once-in-a-lovely-while, of Cormac McCarthy in her syntactic drive and her swooping dives into metaphysical brooding.
 She gets everybody, from cocky-but-yearning teenage boys to psychically shattered, violent young men to snarky, guilty old pedophiles to heartbreakingly innocent young girls torn between desire and God.
 Really—if you have another novel you’ve started, put it aside and read this one.
 The other one will wait.
 This one will pin you to the wall.

 "Brilliant, disturbing, sad and maybe full of hope. [...]
 A novel not to be forgotten, for any of us."

 Praise for Three Days with the Long Moon

 "The long moon that Adrian Koesters invokes in her powerful second collection pulls at every best-laid intention and barely-contained desire.
 The abiding theme here is control and the allure of losing it.
 Constrained by a variety of forms, speaking through characters who wear the nun’s habit or the invisibility of middle age, these poems voice an insatiable hunger for the forbidden, the unavailable, the irretrievable.
 Koesters’ lines are tense and alive, as intimate as love letters.
 Three Days with the Long Moon is a thrilling read."